perfecto25/poni/README.md

       Sync to Default target: [] # here we will sync source path of /opt/shared/configs to default target of nycweb1 (see Default section above)
 ```

+Poni will only sync from source to remote target on NEW or MODIFY events.
+It does not detele anything on the remote endpoint when you delete a file or directory on your source (local instance running the Poni service)

 ---

 ## Poni Service